About the Author of the Blogsite, Not the Author of the Bible::

 1 Samuel 16:1-23 The Book of 1 Samuel [in Smaller Chunks]

-The Lord said to Samuel, How long will you mourn for Saul, [since] I have rejected him from [ruling] over Israel?
-Fill your horn with oil & go.
-I will send you to Jesse, the Bethlehemite: for I have [selected from his sons] a king [for] Me.
+The Lord said to Samuel, How long [will] you mourn for Saul, [since] I have rejected him from [ruling] over Israel?
+Fill your horn with oil, & go.
+I will send you to Jesse, the Bethlehemite: for I have [selected from] his sons, a king [for] Me.

-Jesse took a [donkey loaded] with bread, a bottle of wine & a kid [goat] & sent them [with] David, his son, to Saul.
-David came to Saul & stood before him & [Saul] loved [David] greatly & [David] became [Saul’s] armor bearer.
+And Jesse took a [donkey loaded] with bread, a bottle of wine, & a kid, [a.k.a. goat,] & sent them [with] David, his son, to Saul.
+And David came to Saul, & stood [in front of] him; & [Saul] loved [David] greatly, & [David] became [Saul’s] [armor bearer, a.k.a. armor carrier.]

-And Saul sent to Jesse, saying, I pray [that] you let David stand before me, for he has found favor in my sight.
+And Saul sent to Jesse, saying, I pray [that] you, let David stand before me; for he [has] found favor in my sight.